zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 2. In the Dynamic field, select **Yes**.
 3. Click **OK**

 Your base URL is now considered as a parameter.
-You can change its value in the [Send REST Request](/refguide/send-rest-request/) mciroflow activity.
+You can change its value in the [Send REST Request](/refguide/send-rest-request/) microflow activity.

 ### Adding Headers {#add-headers}